A stock market introduction

 If you invest R5 000 in a fixed deposit, it’s estimated that after 20 years it could be worth just over R40 000.
 That same R5 000 invested in the stock market, earning an average of 18.3% per year, could be worth more than R140 000.

-Shares offer the potential for both strong capital growth and regular dividend income and they provide protection against inflation.
-Standard Bank’s Savings and Investment experts say, in general, over a long period there is a strong upward trend in the value of shares listed on the Johannesburg Stock Exchange (JSE).
+Shares offer the potential for both strong capital growth and regular dividend income and they protect against inflation.
+Standard Bank’s Savings and Investment experts say, in general, over a long period, there is a strong upward trend in the value of shares listed on the Johannesburg Stock Exchange (JSE).

 3. What are the different types of shares?